Ante Gotovina: Croatian War of Independence

-Gotovina returned to Croatia in 1991 at the dawn of Croatian War of Independence and enlisted in the Croatian National Guard (ZNG), the first organized military body of what would become the Croatian Army.
+Gotovina returned to Croatia in 1991, at the dawn of Croatian War of Independence, and enlisted in the Croatian National Guard (ZNG), the first organized military body of what would laterbecome the Croatian Army.
 He was an efficient commander and had the advantage – shared by relatively few other Croatian soldiers – of combat experience.
 He fought in western Slavonia: in Novska and Nova Gradiška, attached to the 1st Guards Brigade.
-He soon caught the attention of his superiors, and when the Croatian Army was established as such in 1992, Gotovina was promoted to colonel.
-As a colonel he was one of the main organizers of Operation Maslenica, which restored Croatia's territorial continuity in Dalmatia.
+He soon caught the attention of his superiors, and when the Croatian Army was established as such in 1992, Gotovina was promoted to the rank of colonel.
+As a colonel, he was one of the main organizers of Operation Maslenica, which restored Croatia's territorial continuity in Dalmatia.

-By 1994 he had risen to the rank of major-general and, as a general-pukovnik and commanding officer of the Split military district he organized key military operations: the defense of Livno and Tomislavgrad from the troops of Bosnian Serb general Ratko Mladić, and the ten-month war of attrition which broke the Serb defenses in the Plain of Livno, the Dinara Ridge and the Šator mountain.
+By 1994, he had risen to the rank of major-general and, as a general-pukovnik and commanding officer of the Split military district he organized key military operations: the defense of Livno and Tomislavgrad from the troops of Bosnian Serb general Ratko Mladić, and the ten-month war of attrition which broke the Serb defenses in the Plain of Livno, the Dinara Ridge and the Šator mountain.
 He led the conquest of Glamoč and Bosansko Grahovo (Operation Summer '95), which enabled him to close from the east the encirclement of Knin, the capital of the self-declared (1991–95) Republic of Serbian Krajina.
 This ensured conditions for the rapid success of Operation Oluja ("Storm") in 4–6 August 1995, during which forces under his command captured Knin.

 Gotovina was then immediately put in charge of the combined forces of the Croatian Army (Hrvatska Vojska or HV) and the Croatian Defense Council in Bosnia (Hrvatsko Vijeće Obrane or HVO) in Operation Mistral 2, which defeated the army of the Bosnian Serbs and led the Croatian army, together with the Army of Bosnia-Herzegovina, within 23 kilometres of Banja Luka and was only stopped under American pressure.

 Post-war period

 In 1996, he became the chief of the Army Inspectorate.
 In September 2000, he was a signatory to the Twelve Generals' Letter in which the government of Ivica Račan was criticised.
-Among the other generals, he was forced to retire by president Stjepan Mesić, with an explanation that military officers shouldn't write political letters if not approved by the supreme commander and the president, respectively.
+Together with some of the other generals, he was forced to retire by president Stjepan Mesić, with an explanation that military officers shouldn't write political letters if not approved by the supreme commander.